-There are seven prize tiers in South Africa Lotto in total, ranging from a guaranteed R50 for matching three balls, to the jackpot, which is worth 60.1% of the total prize fund and is won by matching all six main numbers.
+There are eight prize tiers in South Africa Lotto in total, ranging from a guaranteed R20 for matching two main numbers and the Bonus Ball, to the jackpot, which is worth 73% of the total prize fund and is won by matching all six main numbers

 South Africa Lotto Draws

-South Africa Lotto draws are held every Wednesday and Saturday at 9:00pm SAST.
-Tickets can be purchased up until 8:30pm on the day of each draw, however the closing time for tickets purchased via concierge service may be up to three hours earlier, so be sure to visit the Tickets page for the most up-to-date information.
+South Africa Lotto draws are held every Wednesday and Saturday at 8:56pm local time.
+Tickets can be purchased up until 8:30pm on the day of each draw, however the closing time for tickets purchased via a concierge service may be up to three hours earlier, so be sure to visit the Tickets page for the most up-to-date information.

-Draws can be watched live from 9:00pm on SABC 2.
-Alternatively, players can find results for Lotto draws both past and present online.
+Draws can be watched live from 8:56pm on SABC 2.
+Alternatively, you can find results for Lotto draws both past and present online.

 How to Play and Win South Africa Lotto

 During the draw itself, six main balls are selected at random, followed by a seventh ball, called the Bonus Ball.
-The more numbers a player matches, the larger their prize, with a plethora of cash amounts on offer depending on the number and combination of balls matched.
-Visit the Prizes section to learn more about the cash prizes available in Lotto.
+The more numbers a player matches, the larger their prize, with a plethora of cash amounts on offer depending on the number of balls matched.
+Visit the Prizes section to learn more about the awards available in Lotto.